ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ![Jekyll seo meta description](/images/jekyll-seo-meta-description-wrong.jpg) {: .left .half}
 Consider this snippet.
 It doesn't make sense.
 Does it?
 So take a little while to give a proper description to all your posts.
-A user should be compelled to click on it when he reads your description.
-So try to write a catchy but also related description.
-A user should know what he is getting into.
+Viewers should be compelled to click on it when they read the description.
+So try to write a catchy but also a related description.
+They should know what they are getting into.

 Search Engine bots try to fetch your _Title_ and _Description_ from the head tag first.
 So make sure you keep it there for them to crawl.
 {: .clear}